OpenRTM/RasPiMouse_with_MRPT/README.md

 RaspberryPi Mouse SLAM component sets with MRP

 This is RT-Component packages set based on MRPT (Mobile Robot Platform Toolkit) for RaspberryPi Mouse with RPLIDAR.
-THis package includes the following RTC and tools.
+This package includes the following RTC and tools.

 - RT-Components
   - RaspberryPiMouseRTC